 Matthew 5:13-16 (NIV)

 Salt and Light

 13 "You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled underfoot.

 14 "You are the light of the world.
 A town built on a hill cannot be hidden.
 15 Neither do people light a lamp and put it under a bowl.
 Instead, they put it on its stand, and it gives light to everyone in the house.
 16 In the same way, let your light shine before others, so that they may see your good deeds and glorify your Father in heaven.

 And I think that it is working.
 Those who are not Christian in our group know what I stand for.
 We get to know each other.
 We have dinners together, go to the pub and share lives.

 I am clear that if they have questions, they can ask, and I will be happy to answer them.

 Some of the guys stop coming to play football because of different reasons.
 Some became friends and even after they stopped playing football with us, we are still in touch.
 Some asked more questions, came to church and become Christians over time.

-I past, the church was a bridge placed halfway between world and God.
+I passed, the church was a bridge placed halfway between the world and God.

 Nowadays, the world got so far away from God, that we need to build bridges between the world and a church.